You now have three choices for a range. There is freestanding or a range with the clock, timer, and controls on the backguard.

 - 5.0 cu. ft.
 True Convection Oven

 What is a Slide-in Range?

 Slide-in ranges have the controls on the front.
-They sit on top of the countertops and give your kitchen a built-in look without “breaking the bank” on a wall oven and cooktop.
-The main advantage is seeing your backsplash without being interrupted by the stoves controls.
+They sit on top of your counters and give your kitchen a built-in, more custom look.
+You are able to see your backsplash without being interrupted by the stove’s controls.

 Slide-in ranges are only 30’’ wide with unfinished sides so they are truly designed to be fit in between two cabinets.
-They are about 2” wider on top so they overlap the countertop.
+They are about 2” wider on top so they overlap your counter.

-One of the main benefits to the overlap is cleanability.
-Food and crumbs can’t drip down the sides like it can with a freestanding range.Example: Slide-In Electrolux EW30GS75KS - $1,379.99
+One of the main benefits to this overlap is cleanability.
+Food and crumbs can’t drip down the sides like the other ranges.

 - 5 sealed gas burners